-Stream restoration has become a multi billion dollar industry with clients ranging from industry to government to private land owners.
-This became necessary due to the degradation of streams from a number of factors and the fact that trout anglers annually contribute in excess of $13 billion to the US economy (USFWS 2010).
-That has made land with good water very valuable and the private landowner of ranches in Montana have realized that it is money well spent.
+Stream restoration has become a multi-billion dollar industry with clients ranging from the commercial industry to government to private landowners.
+This became necessary due to the degradation of streams from a number of factors.
+Stream restoration is critical due to the fact that trout anglers annually contribute in excess of $13 billion to the US economy (USFWS 2010).
+That has made land with good water very valuable and private landowner of ranches in Montana have realized that money spent on stream restoration is money well spent.
 Montana ranches for sale with good trout fisheries will command a premium in today’s recreational property market.

 The objective for most stream restoration projects boil down to five factors according to wildfish.montana.edu and all five have similar if not the same solutions.

 - Managing the riparian zones for reduction of erosion and sediment and for the filtration of runoff for clean water entering the stream.

 - Improving fish passage.
 If you don’t have adequate pass through of water for fish movement this can also be detrimental for a fishery.
 Montana ranches and farms over the years might have put in culverts that have impacted fry and aquatic life from being able to pass through to main channels.
 Stream restoration restores the ability for fry and aquatic life to get to the main channel.

 - Stabilizing stream banks through planting or adding gravel is very important to keep erosion and turbidity at an acceptable level.
 If you have a ranch for sale in Montana all these things need to be looked at before potential buyers show up.
 A number of them are putting significant value on the fishery and you want it to look the best it possibly can.

 Here are a few companies to consider in stream restoration in Montana:

-and you will find Trout Unlimited helpful but that usually requires some amount of access given if you are a private landowner.
+You may also find Trout Unlimited helpful but that usually requires some amount of access given if you are a private landowner.
 Understand that in Montana you need to get a permit for stream restoration.
 You can read about the process here.
 Professionals that do stream restoration will most likely help in the permitting process.

-Here at VWR, we are able to get involved at any stage in helping determine scope, costs and additional value that can be attained through a stream restoration project.
+Here at VWR, we are able to get involved at any stage in helping determine scope, cost, and additional value that can be attained through a stream restoration project.
 We bring a market knowledge to the table that helps in making decisions.
 Hopefully, you have found this helpful.
 It was meant to be a beginning discussion on a subject that will lead you down the path of learning new scientific words that you can amaze people at dinner parties with or after they just landed the biggest trout out of your stream restoration project!

-If you want to dive deeper the following resources were used for information in this article.
+If you want to dive deeper, the following resources were used for information in this article.

-Until next time,
+Until next time.